Weight loss support groups and bariatric surgery

 Family and First Steps

 The initial consultation is meant for patients to meet Dr. Belsley and to learn about the surgical options available and which procedure may be best choice.
-At the same time you will meet with the Registered Dietitian; Shara and she will introduce the Bariatric diet and explain how the diet, exercise and lifestyle changes will facilitate each individual's weight loss goals.
+At the same time you will meet with the Registered Dietitian; Heather and she will introduce the Bariatric diet and explain how the diet, exercise and lifestyle changes will facilitate each individual's weight loss goals.

 Group meeting attendance signifies a proactive step